grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 You can customize almost every aspect of k6 result output:
 - You can create your custom metrics
-- You can configure new summary statistics, and print them to not only `stdout` but also as HTML, JSON, or any text format.
+- You can configure new summary statistics and print them not only to `stdout` but also as HTML, JSON, or any text format.
 - You can stream the results to one or multiple of the services of your choice.

 ## Built-in and custom metrics

 **Documentation:** [Using metrics](/using-k6/metrics)

-k6 comes with a built-in set of metrics about the load generated and about the system response.
+k6 comes with a built-in set of metrics about the load generated and the system response.
 Key metrics include:
 - `iterations`, the total number of iterations
 - `http_req_failed`, the total number of failed requests